 The same comparison will inevitably be drawn between Henry and Vieira.

-It will however be even more scrutinised with the pair in direct competition twice a season in the same league.
+It will however be even more scrutinised with the French pair who are in direct competition twice a season in the same league.

-October 27 is shaping up to be the first meeting between the former teammates, when Henry will take his Bordeaux side away to Vieira’s Nice.
+December 8th will be the first meeting between the former team-mates, when Vieira will take his Nice side to Monaco.

-They are both legends of the pitch and we have no doubts that they will be legends of the dugout also.
+They were both legends on the pitch and we have no doubts that they will be legends of the dugout also.

 READ MORE FROM THE WEIRD AND WONDERFUL WORLD OF DREAM TEAM: